 It’s easy to decide that older teenagers need to know a few things about money.
+After all, teenagers start to look like adults.
 For example, if you have a new driver, they need to know a few things about know to pay for gas.
-Driving, like other steppingstones in life, demand that we get up to speed on certain financial concepts.
+Driving, like other steppingstones in life, demands that we get up to speed on certain financial concepts.

 On the other hand, our youngest ones, even when we teach them about rudimentary money ideas, have a ceiling on what makes sense.
 I doubt either parent or 5-year-old would enjoy a conversation on mortgage interest.